-Help to Save is a new initiative aimed at boosting savings for people on a low income.
-Learn how the new scheme works, eligibility criteria, what you can get, and how to apply online.
+Help to Save is a new initiative aimed at boosting savings for people who are getting a low income in the United Kingdom.

 HMRC administer the new Help to Save program.
 It's a type of government savings account that can reward low income savers with a 50% tax-free bonus.

 You must be in work and getting one of the qualifying benefits to open an account.
 But, it means you could get a bonus of 50 pence for every £1 that you save over a 4 year period.

 The government apply the bonuses at the end of the second and the fourth year anniversary of the account.
 The amount you save, up to a maximum of £50 each calendar month, determines how much bonus you get.

 Any amount that you have saved in the Help to Save account is safe and secure.
 Money invested by low earners is completely backed by the government.

 There are several easy ways to pay money into the Help to Save account.
 You can use a bank transfer, a debit card, or set up a standing order.

 It is a flexible saving scheme.
 You are not compelled to pay money into the account every calendar month.
 Even so, you can pay in as many times as you like.
 But, £50 is the most you can pay in during any calendar month.

 There are some differences to a traditional deposit savings account.
 You cannot withdraw cash from your Help to Save account.
 Instead, you would need to withdraw it to your bank account.